 For all the reasons discussed herein, despite Cobalt's thoughtful attention to judiciously spending capital in order to maximize liquidity and value, its liquidity position nevertheless deteriorated.
 Considering its diminishing liquidity position, Cobalt critically analyzed and considered the implications of making the \$12.3 million interest payment due on November 15, 2017 under the 3.125% unsecured notes indenture.
-Cobalt's board of directors (the "Board"), in consultation with its advisors, carefully balanced the Company's need for short term liquidity with Cobalt's long-term prospects, and ultimately decided to defer making the November 2017 interest payment and entered into the 30-day grace period.
+The Board, in consultation with its advisors, carefully balanced the Company's need for short term liquidity with Cobalt's long-term prospects, and ultimately decided to defer making the November 2017 interest payment and entered into the 30-day grace period.